Updated September 17, 2025

 Where to Eat

 A few restaurants and cafes exist in Bang Kao, especially in town.
 Several beachside restaurants serve fresh seafood, local cuisine, and international menus.
 The Cool Bar offers fresh seafood and Thai classics while La Taverna serves Italian cuisine.
+These establishments are generally laid-back, often with tables set right on the sand, allowing you to enjoy your meal with a view of the Gulf of Thailand.

 Related article: 10 Must-Try Thai Food When in Thailand